 This comes with holding your children to high ethical expectations.
 Be ready to honor their commitments.
 Teach them to do the right thing even when it’s hard and be a role model for this.
 It’s simple: you need to justify whatever you say to them with your actions.

 Responsibilities and obligations are something you always need to remind your child of.
 They come in every shape even from early age: chores, school responsibilities, manners, friends, and promises.

 Be sure to remind them that they are not alone and that others have expectations from them that they need to be ready to fulfill because they can.

 Change the message you send them on a daily basis from “The most important thing is that you are happy” to “The most important thing is that you’re kind and you’re happy.”

-Encourage your kid to ‘work it out’ before deciding whether they should quit a sports team, band or a friendship.
+Encourage your kid to ‘work it out’ before deciding whether they should quit a sports team, band or friendship.
 Ask them to consider the consequences their action may have on the others and encourage them to work the problem out before abandoning it.

 Our 4th of the parenting tips states: A child that’s not spoiled is a child that acknowledges the roles of others in their life in a healthy way.
 This acknowledgment comes with appreciation for the people who contribute to their lives.

 Gratitude is a two-way road with wonderful effects.
 People who practice gratitude on a regular basis are more likely to be helpful, generous, compassionate and forgiving.
 They are also more likely to be happy and healthy.

-Let their habit start from learning from your actions.
+Let their habit start by learning from your actions.
 Be ready to show gratitude for something nice they do for you – but be careful!